At a Glance

 Local MOS Chapter: Washington County Bird Club

-The goal of Sideling Hill WMA is to provide forest wildlife habitat and protection of water quality in Sideling Hill Creek.
-This area is managed to provide habitat for game and non-game wildlife species including Wild Turkey, Ruffed Grouse, and songbirds.
+Sideling Hill WMA is managed to protect water quality in Sideling Hill Creek, which is a tributary of the Potomac, as well as to provide forest wildlife habitat for game and non-game species including Wild Turkey, Ruffed Grouse, and songbirds.
 Agricultural fields and small herbaceous wildlife openings are planted and maintained to provide feeding and brood rearing habitat for a variety of birds and other wildlife.
-A special section of the WMA, with 1,555 acres, has been designated as a State Wildland, with special protections to keep it in a natural state and to preserve it for passive recreation.
+A remote section of Sideling Hill WMA, about 1,555 acres, has been designated as a State Wildland, with special protections to keep it in a natural state and to preserve it for passive recreation.

-At its south end, Sideling Hill WMA abuts the C&O Canal National Historic Park; the towpath there provides a long-distance hiker-biker trail from Washington, DC to Cumberland, MD.
-The towpath near Sideling Hill WMA provides access to the Potomac River.
+At their south ends, both Sideling Hill WMA and Woodmont NRMA abut the C&O Canal National Historic Park; the towpath there is a long-distance hiker-biker trail from Washington, DC to Cumberland, MD and provides access to the Potomac River.
 In addition, the Western Maryland Rail Trail parallels the C&O Canal towpath, running for about 28 miles from Fort Frederick/Big Pool in Washington County to Little Orleans in Allegany County.
-The Rail Trail provides access to the same habitat as the Canal towpath, but is a paved, level surface and wheelchair accessible.
+The Rail Trail provides access to the same habitat as the Canal towpath, and is a paved, level surface that is wheelchair accessible.
 There are cross-connections between the towpath and the Rail Trail, allowing birders to switch back and forth.

-There is also good birding in the nearby countryside.
+There is also good birding along public roads in the nearby countryside.
 This is a rural area with minimal traffic and beautiful mountain and countryside views.
-Habitat runs from high mountain ridges to river bottom.
-The directions below include instructions for a driving route that has good shoulders on most roads and lots of places to stop on back roads where you can walk as well.
-Nearly deserted roads run through the area and there are old logging trails to walk.
-Henline and Willow Roads run thru old, abandoned orchards.
+See below for directions that include instructions for a driving route that has good shoulders on most roads and lots of places to stop on back roads where you can walk as well.
+Henline Road and Willow Road are particularly good and run through old abandoned orchards.

-Nearby at Mile Marker 74 on I-68 is the Sideling Hill Welcome Center, where the geology of the area and of the deepest road cut east of the Mississippi River can be fully explored.
+Nearby at Mile Marker 74 on I-68 is the Sideling Hill Welcome Center, where the geology of the area can be explored.
+The Sideling Hill road cut but is considered to be the deepest road cut east of the Mississippi River and is famous among professional and amateur geologists.
 The Maryland Geological Survey calls Sideling Hill “one of the best rock exposures in Maryland and indeed in the entire northeastern United States.”
-Almost 810 feet of strata are exposed in the road cut.
-The Welcome Center has a paved parking lot, paved walkways, an observation bridge, and restrooms.
+Almost 810 feet of strata are exposed in the cut that was made through the mountain when I-68 was put through.
+Although the Welcome Center building with its geological exhibits is now permanently closed, there are still outdoor exhibits, paved walkways, an observation bridge, and public restrooms centered around a paved parking lot.
+The Maryland Geological Survey has provided an informative webpage about Sideling Hill as well as a nicely illustrated pamphlet.

 Birdlife:

-Over 120 species have been reported on eBird from the Sideling Hill area.
-There are a number of eBird hotspots that cover this area:
+Over 155 species have been reported on eBird from the Sideling Hill-Woodmont area of Washington County.
+There are a number of eBird hotspots that cover this area; note that none of them area specifically labelled for Woodmont NRMA as yet:

-The forests of the WMA are especially good for warblers, such as Northern Parula, Chestnut-sided, Black-throated Green, American Redstart, Louisiana Waterthrush, and Worm-eating; Cerulean and Blue-winged Warblers are specialties of the area.
+The forests of Sideling Hill WMA and Woodmont NRMA are especially good for warblers, such as Northern Parula, Chestnut-sided, Black-throated Green, American Redstart, Louisiana Waterthrush, and Worm-eating; Cerulean and Blue-winged Warblers are specialties of the area.
 Vireos include Blue-headed, Yellow-throated, and Warbling.
-Other highlights include Black-billed Cuckoo, Black-capped Chickadee, Wild Turkey, Eastern Whip-poor-will, and American Woodcock.
+Other highlights include Black-billed Cuckoo, Black-capped Chickadee (NOT Carolina), Wild Turkey, Eastern Whip-poor-will, and American Woodcock.

 Parking:

-Designated WMA parking lots and roadside shoulders.
+Designated WMA and NRMA parking lots and roadside shoulders.
+See trail maps provided in the At a Glance section of this webpage.
 Do not block private lanes and driveways.

 Directions: